Three Fools

 Comments

-I bought the Zodiac because it fits nicely in the purpose-built life raft locker on the J/42 fantail.
+I originally bought a Zodiac ISAF 6 person life raft, because it fits nicely in the purpose-built life raft locker on the J/42 fantail.
 No need to wrestle it out of the lazarette!
+Unfortunately, it failed an inspection in 2015 and was replaced under warranty by the even nicer Open Sea liferaft.

 Navigation